Evidence of Mass Ordering of Charm and Bottom Quark Energy Loss in Au+Au Collisions at RHIC: Experiment and data analysis

+In this analysis, inclusive electrons consist of bottom- and charm-decay electrons, misidentified hadrons, photonic electrons from gamma conversions ($\gamma \rightarrow e^+e^-$) and Dalitz decays of $\pi^0$ and $\eta$ mesons ($\pi^0/ \eta \rightarrow e^+e^-\gamma$), hadron decayed electrons from prompt quarkonia, light vector mesons and kaon semi-leptonic decays ($K_{\rm e3}$), and Drell-Yan contributions.
+The $f_{b}^{AA}$ can be obtained by topologically separating the different electron sources in the inclusive electron sample by utilizing the distance of closest approach of the electron track with respect to the primary vertex~\cite{PhysRevC.99.034908}.
+The misidentified hadrons, photonic electrons, hadron decayed electrons, and Drell-Yan contribution are subtracted from the inclusive electrons in order to obtain inclusive HFE.

-For the $f_{b}^{AA}$ measurement, minimum bias (MB) events are selected by requiring a coincidence between the Vertex Position Detectors~\cite{LLOPE2004252} just outside the beampipe on either end of the STAR detector.
-There are about 1 billion and 1.1 billion MB events in 2014 and 2016 data, respectively.
-An additional trigger is used to select high--$p_{\rm T}$ electrons by selecting events with a single Barrel ElectroMagnetic Calorimeter (BEMC)~\cite{BEDDO2003725} tower above a transverse energy threshold $E_{\rm T}>$ 3.5 GeV (denoted $high~tower$ or HT), and this data sample corresponds to an integrated luminosity of 0.2 and 1.0 nb$^{-1}$ in 2014 and 2016 data, respectively.
-Tracking of charged particles within $|\eta|<0.7$ is achieved using the Time Projection Chamber (TPC)~\cite{ANDERSON2003659} inside a 0.5\,T magnetic field.
-Track reconstruction and matching to the Heavy Flavor Tracker (HFT) detector~\cite{CONTIN201860} is the same as in Ref.~\cite{PhysRevC.99.034908}.
-The HFT provides a good track pointing resolution that enables the topological separation of charm- and bottom-decay electrons.
-The primary vertex (PV) requirements are the same as in Ref.~\cite{PhysRevC.99.034908}.
-Particle identification (PID) is conducted using a combination of the TPC, Time-Of-Flight~\cite{LLOPE2012S110}, and the BEMC detectors.
-Additional shower shape information is used in the HT triggered data from the Shower Maximum Detectors (SMD) in the BEMC towers to identify electrons.
-A projective likelihood multivariate analysis is used to improve the electron purity in the MB sample (see Supplemental Material~\cite{ref:SM} for details).
-We additionally reject electron candidates for which we find an oppositely charged electron in the event that produces a di-electron invariant mass less than 0.15 GeV/$c^{2}$ to reduce backgrounds from light hadron decays and photon conversions (denoted $photonic$ $electrons$).
-After electron identification requirements, the electron purity is greater than 80\% across all measured electron $p_{\rm T}$ bins.
-Electron candidates are defined as tracks that pass all the above criteria.
+The data were collected by the Solenoidal Tracker At RHIC (STAR) experiment in 2014 and 2016.
+Minimum bias (MB) events are selected by requiring a coincidence between the Vertex Position Detectors (VPD)~\cite{LLOPE2004252} just outside the beampipe on both ends of the STAR detector and covering the pseudorapidity ($\eta$) range of 4.24 $< |\eta| <$ 5.1.
+An additional trigger is used to enrich the sample of high--$p_{\rm T}$ electrons by selecting events with a single Barrel ElectroMagnetic Calorimeter (BEMC)~\cite{BEDDO2003725} tower above a transverse energy threshold $E_{\rm T}>$ 3.5 GeV (denoted $high~tower$ or HT).
+This data sample corresponds to an integrated luminosity of 0.2 and 1.0 nb$^{-1}$ in 2014 and 2016 data, respectively.
+For the inclusive HFE measurement, the HT triggered data from the 2014 RHIC Run is utilized.